 We live not only on bread… but also on WINE!
 Eh… What wines in the Langhe!

 Let’s go on in our history of excellent wines!
-After the Barolo, I want to talk to you about another King, the Barbaresco!
+In our wine guide, we talk about some wines, now I want to introduce you to a King, the Barbaresco!

 One of the greatest wines in Italy, just like Barolo.
 Barbaresco has ancient origins, we go back to the imperial age: in the Cuneo area, the Romans cultivated the vines by deforestation of large areas of the territory.
 It would seem that the vines cultivated at the time by the Romans were genetically linked to our present Nebbiolo.
 The name Nebbiolo was born in 1200 A.D. when the definition of Nebiùl appeared.